-Hi everyone, my name is Emile and I’m a second year medical student based in Michigan.
+Hi everyone, my name is Emile and I’m a third year medical student based in Michigan.
 I started Gain’s Anatomy with my classmate Torey in an effort to share some fitness and diet advice that I’ve learned through my weight loss journey.
 I’m proud to say that in 2013-14 I lost 60 lbs, dropped 6 pant sizes, and shed 12% body fat.

 I wasn’t taking care of myself throughout college and put on a significant amount of weight through my poor diet, sedentary lifestyle, and bad sleep hygiene.
 I was always stressed out with class and my extracurricular activities and made my health a low priority.
 I was in denial about my weight gain and it took an intervention from some close friends to finally help accept that I had gained nearly 50 pounds over the years.
 When my clothes weren’t fitting I just assumed they had shrunk, when pants ripped I thought the material was cheap, and wasn’t willing to accept that I had done this to my body.
 On August 28th, 2013 I weighed in for the first time and realized I was 209 lbs and it was heartbreaking.
 On that fateful day I took ownership of my health and decided to go on an intense diet and exercise plan.
 I cut out all fast food and had a clean diet full of lean protein, leafy vegetables, and whole grain carbohydrates.
 I had heard from some friends that the “insanity” workout plan by Shaun T was effective and I decided to give it a try.
 I followed the 60 day workout plan, took weekly weigh ins, photos to track my progress, and had my mom help me with preparing healthy meals.
 I didn’t skip a single day on my schedule even when I had to go on trips or interviews and started to lose weight.
 The workouts (especially during the second month) were as the name suggests: Insanity.
 I would put on music in my garage, play the workout videos, and sweat…A lot.